 How to apply

-Completed applications, along with any accompanying documents that are required, should be posted to The Licensing Section, Regulatory Services, Barnsley Metropolitan Borough Council, PO Box 634, Barnsley, South Yorkshire, S70 9GG.
+Send your completed application form, along with any accompanying documents, to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.

 What happens next

 We first consider whether the reasons for review are relevant to one or more of the licensing objectives and that the application is not frivolous or vexatious.
 If the application is deemed relevant, we'll make arrangements for a notice to be displayed at the premises allowing a period of 28 days for representations to be made.